Legacy-Edition-Minigames/Documentation/docs/source/modtools/creation/using-editor.rst

 To place objects, use your place block key (right click by default).

-To remove objects, use the edit tool (more information below).
+To remove objects, use the remove tool (more information below).

 .. warning::
    Destroying blocks that were placed by an object (chests for example) will **not** remove the object.
-Please make sure you use the edit tool for removing objects.
+Please make sure you use the remove tool for removing objects.

 .. tip::
    Installing the map editor is essential before proceeding :doc:`/modtools/creation/install-editor`